cleskowsky/cleskowsky.github.io/books.md

 ## Articles

+- [Questions for a new technology](https://kellanem.com/notes/new-tech): Love these.
+There should be some friction to adding a new technology to a team / system.
+Ongoing maintenance and operational burn trumps dev cost:
+  1. What problem are we trying to solve?
+(Tech should never be introduced as an end to itself)
+  2. How could we solve the problem with our current tech stack?
+(If the answer is we can’t, then we probably haven’t thought about the problem deeply enough)
+  3. Are we clear on what new costs we are taking on with the new technology? (monitoring, training, cognitive load, etc)
+  4. What about our current stack makes solving this problem in a cost-effective manner (in terms of money, people or time) difficult?
+  5. If this new tech is a replacement for something we currently do, are we committed to moving everything to this new technology in the future?
+Or are we proliferating multiple solutions to the same problem? (aka “Will this solution kill and eat the solution that it replaces?”)
+  6. Who do we know and trust who uses this tech?
+Have we talked to them about it?
+What did they say about it?
+What don’t they like about it? (if they don’t hate it, they haven’t used it in depth yet)
+  7. What’s a low risk way to get started?
+  8. Have you gotten a mixed discipline group of senior folks together and thrashed out each of the above points?
+Where is that documented?
+- [12 factor app](https://12factor.net/): Good practices here in terms of architecting and operating an application.
 - [Gov.uk design system](https://design-system.service.gov.uk/): A thorough guide to designing web applications / pages that are accessible and consistent.
 Very well put together and thought through.
 - [Above the Line, Below the Line](https://queue.acm.org/detail.cfm?id=3380777): So many good ideas here.
   - Mental model is often not quite right because the system is changing constantly